klimbeta/klimbeta/docs/reference/CompType/RouteComp.md

 ![BetaCompTypes_02](/BetaCompTypes_02.png)

 ## What?
-A route is chosen and climbers are scored on the moves and execution of the moves that they can find then perform on the route
+A Route is chosen and Climbers are scored on the Moves and execution of the Moves that they can find then perform on the Route

 ::: warning
-Climbers are expected to be able to complete the route
+Climbers are expected to be able to complete the Route
 :::

 ### Similar Competitions